luke-winschel/C-Textbook-Work/README.md

     If the user enters 1, the program should ask for the radius of the circle and then display its area.
 Use the following formula:
     area π r 2
-    Use 3.14159 for π and the radius of the circle for r .
+    Use 3.14159 for π and the radius of the circle for r.
 If the user enters 2, the program should ask for the length and width of the rectangle and then display the rectangle’s area.
 Use the following formula:
     area = length * width